Twisted Metal: Head-On

-Twisted Metal: Head-On is a vehicular combat video game developed by Incognito Entertainment and published by Sony Computer Entertainment on March 24, 2005 for the PlayStation Portable and February 5, 2008 for the PlayStation 2.
-Santa Monica Studio assisted on development for both titles.
-Head-On was the seventh game released in the Twisted Metal series, and the first game in the series to ship fully online-enabled.
+Twisted Metal: Head-On is a 2005 vehicular combat video game developed by Incognito Entertainment and published by Sony Computer Entertainment for the PlayStation Portable.
+A port developed by Eat Sleep Play for the PlayStation 2 was released in 2008.
+Head-On is the seventh installment of the Twisted Metal series, and the first game in the series to ship fully online-enabled.

+Premise

 Head-On is a direct sequel to Twisted Metal 2, while ignoring the events of Twisted Metal III and Twisted Metal 4 and other installments.
 Akin to other games in the series, Head-On revolves around the same theme of a man named Calypso holding a vehicular combat tournament called "Twisted Metal", with the promise of granting the winner whatever they ask for.